-Agreeing the baseline cost
+2. Agree the baseline cost

 In order to really focus the team in the right areas, your CEM provider will need to establish the current raw cost figures.
 Over time, it’s likely that costs have fluctuated both ways, so before any cost reduction exercise begins it’s important to break out the current material costs, labour content and any handling margin or charges applied to each of your products.
 Experience suggests that 80% of the overall cost for any electronic or electro-mechanical product resides in the materials so it makes sense for this to be the first area your CEM provider pursues.

-Analysing the material costs
+3. Analyse the material costs

 The next step is for your CEM partner to break out these material costs further.
 It is recommended that the materials are grouped together, for example, machined parts, sheet metal, bearings, cables, electro-mechanical parts and electronic components, etc. Once separated out, a value and percentage of the overall material cost can be allocated to each subset; this enables the team to focus on the right areas.
 There’s clearly little benefit in looking at, for instance, cables if these make up less than 1% of the overall cost, when there are bespoke machined parts that make up 30%.

-Using a fresh pair of eyes
+4. Use a fresh pair of eyes

 Your CEM provider should physically lay out all of the constituent parts that make up your product.
 Each of these should be clearly labelled and then grouped together in material sets.
 This simple exercise can immediately start to produce powerful results.
 For some members of the project team this could be the first time they have physically seen all of the materials used in your product.
 As an example, it may become obvious to the purchasing members that there are very similar parts within the product that are currently sourced from multiple vendors.
 Or else, it may be clear there are subtle differences in material specifications which, if standardised, could realise potential cost savings.